TrelisResearch/arc-agi-2025/o3-tools/experiment_notes.md

 - **Status:** Completed

 ### Results (Low Reasoning Effort):
+WARNING: THESE TESTS ARE ON THE SHORTEST 30, NOT THE EVENLY DISTRIBUTED 30 FROM THE PAST DAYS OF TESTING!!!
 - **Dataset:** arc-agi-2/shortest_evaluation_30
 - **Tasks attempted:** 30/30 (100.0% completion)
 - **Tasks solved correctly:** 1/30 (3.3%) - task 1ae2feb7 solved perfectly [a different task than correct yesterday.]